TREE-G: Decision Trees Contesting Graph Neural Networks: Acknowledgments

+\textbf{The main contributions} of this work are: (1) We present \acronym, a novel decision tree model specialized for graph data.
+(2) We empirically show that \acronym based ensembles outperform existing tree-based methods and graph kernels.
+Furthermore, \acronym is very competitive with GNNs and often outperforms them.
+(3) We provide theoretical results that highlight the properties and expressive power of \acronym.
+In addition, we introduce an explainability mechanism for \acronym.

-\textbf{Machine Learning on graphs} Many methods for learning on graphs have been proposed.
-One important line of works are Graph Kernel methods which measure the similarity between two graphs by creating vector representations of graphs and computing their cosine similarities~\cite{rw,wl,gk}.
-A more recent line of work utilizes deep-learning approaches: Graph Neural Networks (GNNs) learn a representation vector for the vertices of a given graph using an iterative neighborhood aggregation process.
-These representations are used in downstream tasks~\cite{gori2005, gat,gcn,dgcnn, gin, hgcc, mpgnn, polypharmacy, pinsage}.
-See \citet{wu2020comprehensive,zhou2020graph}, and \citet{gksurvey} for recent surveys.
+\textbf{Machine Learning on Graphs} Many methods for learning on graphs were proposed.
+In Graph Kernels, a predefined embedding is used to represent graphs in a vector space to which cosine similarities are applied~\cite{rw,wl,gk}.
+A more recent line of work utilizes deep-learning approaches: GNNs learn a representation vector for each vertex of a given graph using an iterative neighborhood aggregation process.
+These representations are used in downstream tasks~\cite{gori2005, mpgnn, pinsage}.
+See \citet{wu2020comprehensive, gksurvey} for recent surveys.

-\textbf{DTs for graph learning} Several approaches have been introduced to allow DTs to operate on graphs~\cite{barnett2016feature, de2018simple,heaton2016empirical, he2017simboost, lei2019gbdtcda, 8530225, article}.
+\textbf{DTs for Graph Learning} Several approaches have been introduced to allow DTs to operate on graphs~\cite{barnett2016feature, de2018simple,heaton2016empirical, he2017simboost, lei2019gbdtcda, 8530225, article}.
 These approaches combine domain-specific feature engineering with graph-theoretic features.
 Other approaches combine GNNs with DTs in various ways and have mostly been designed for specific problems~\cite{10.1145/3292500.3330676}.
 For example, XGraphBoost was used for a drug discovery task~\cite{xgraphboost, STOKES2020688}.
 It uses GNNs to embed the graph into a vector and applies GBT~\cite{friedman2000greedy, StochasticGradientBoosting} to make predictions using this vector representation.
 A similar method has been used for link prediction between human phenotypes and genes~\cite{patel2021graph}.
 The recently proposed BGNN model predicts vertex attributes by alternating between training GBT and GNNs~\cite{ivanov2021boost}.
-Thus, existing solutions either combine deep-learning components, or focus on specific domains that require domain expertise.
+Thus, existing solutions either combine deep-learning components or focus on specific domains utilizing domain expertise.

-\acronym, which is presented in the following section, attempts to provide a ``pure'' DT solution specialized for graph-based tasks that does not require domain knowledge or the use of deep-learning procedures, while being competitive with these methods.